webplatform/docs/css/properties/overflow/index.md

-{{Page_Title}}
+{{Page_Title|overflow}}
 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
-|Checked_Out=No
+|Checked_Out=Yes
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The overflow property controls how extra text  exceeding the bounding box of an element is rendered.
-The overflow property can be used in conjunction with an element that has a fixed width and height, to eliminate text-induced page distortion.}}
+{{Summary_Section|The overflow property controls how extra content exceeding the bounding box of an element is rendered.
+It can be used in conjunction with an element that has a fixed width and height, to eliminate text-induced page distortion.}}
 {{CSS Property
-|Applies to=All elements
+|Applies to=non-replaced block-level elements and non-replaced ’inline-block’ elements
 |Inherited=No
 |Media=visual
+|Computed value=as specified, except ‘visible’
 |Animatable=No
 |Values={{CSS Property Value
 |Data Type=visible
-|Description=Default.
-Content is not clipped and scroll bars are not added.
+|Description=Mostly the default value.
+Content is not clipped and a scroll mechanism is not added.
 }}{{CSS Property Value
 |Data Type=scroll
-|Description=Content is clipped and scroll bars are added, even if the content does not exceed the dimensions of the object.
+|Description=Content is clipped and a scroll mechanism is added, even if the content does not exceed the dimensions of the object.
 }}{{CSS Property Value
 |Data Type=hidden
 |Description=Content that exceeds the dimensions of the object is not shown.
+No scroll mechanism is applied.
 }}{{CSS Property Value
 |Data Type=auto
 |Description=Content is clipped and scrolling is added only when necessary.
+}}{{CSS Property Value
+|Data Type=no-display
+|Description=When the content doesn't fit in the content box, the whole box is removed, as if ‘display: none’ were specified.
+}}{{CSS Property Value
+|Data Type=no-content
+|Description=When the content doesn't fit in the content box, the whole content is hidden, as if ‘visibility: hidden’ were specified.
 }}
 }}
 {{Examples_Section